-The proposed regulations affecting the timing for the recognition of advance payments will not be effective until final regulations are published, but the IRS will allow taxpayers to rely on these rules for taxable years beginning after 2017.
-(Prop.
-Treas.
-Reg.
-Section 1.451-

-8(f).)
-The IRS has already issued a Revenue Procedure that allows taxpayers to adopt changes to their federal income tax income recognition to conform to the AFS conformity rules and Rev. Proc.
-2019-37 further streamlines this process.
-(See Rev. Proc.
-2018-31 as amended by Rev. Proc.
-2019-60.)
+The Proposed Regulations affecting the timing for the recognition of advance payments will not be effective until final regulations are published, but the IRS will allow taxpayers to rely on these rules for taxable years beginning after 2017.
+The IRS has already issued a Revenue Procedure that allows taxpayers to adopt changes to their federal income tax income recognition to conform to the AFS conformity rules, and Revenue Procedure 2019-37 further streamlines this process.